Fence Panels from East Anglia's Favourite Fencing Supplier

 Gravel boards prevent your fence panel from being in contact with damp or wet soil / grass.

 This prolongs the life of your fence drastically, in many cases by up to ten years.

 Ownership of a fence on a boundary varies.
 The last relevant original title deed(s) and a completed seller's property information form may document which side has to put up and has installed any fence respectively; the first using "T" marks/symbols (the side with the "T" denotes the owner); the latter by a ticked box to the best of the last owner's belief with no duty, as the conventionally agreed conveyancing process stresses, to make any detailed, protracted enquiry.

-Historically "good side" or "face" of the fencing was commonly faced to the non-owner's side so the fence owner might access the posts when repairs are needed but this is not a legal requirement and the vast majority of clients choose the have new fences installed with the "good side" or "face" of the fence towards themselves.
+Historically "good side" or "face" of the garden fence was commonly faced to the non-owner's side so the fence owner might access the posts when repairs are needed.
+This is not a legal requirement and the vast majority of clients choose the have new fences installed with the "good side" or "face" of the fence towards themselves.